RalphBacon/224-Superior-Serial.print-statements/Advanced_Example/readme.md

 In your sketch, decide what level of debugging you want.
 Choose from the following debug levels:

 ```
-E - errors that you really, really should see
+ERRORS - errors that you really, really should see
-W - warnings that help you find out what's going wrong
+WARNINGS - warnings that help you find out what's going wrong
-D - debugging messages that you only want to see when debugging
+DEBUGGING - debugging messages that you only want to see when debugging
-V - verbose meaning everything is printed
+VERBOSE - verbose meaning everything is printed
 ```
+Each level will also print all the statements in the levels above it (so Warnings will also print Errors but not Debugging or Verbose messages).

-Initially, set it to "verbose" so that **all** debugging messages appear:
+Initially, in your main sketch, set the debugging level to "verbose" so that **all** debugging messages appear:

 ```
-#define DEBUGLEVEL DEBUGLEVEL_DEBUGGING
+#define DEBUGLEVEL DEBUGLEVEL_VERBOSE
 ```

 Then include the supporting, simple code: